Hodgkin lymphoma: Prognosis

-Treatment of Hodgkin's disease has been improving over the past few decades.
-Recent trials that have made use of new types of chemotherapy have indicated higher survival rates than have previously been seen.
-In one recent European trial, the five-year survival rate for those people with a favorable prognosis (FFP) was 98%, while that for people with worse outlooks was at least 85%.
+Treatment of Hodgkin lymphoma has been improving.
+Types of chemotherapy have resulted in higher survival rates than have previously been seen.
+In a 2007 European trial, among early-stage patients the five-year survival rate for those people with a favorable prognosis (FFP) was 98%, while that for people with worse outlooks was at least 85%.

 In 1998, an international effort identified seven prognostic factors that accurately predict the success rate of conventional treatment in people with locally extensive or advanced-stage Hodgkin lymphoma.
 Freedom from progression (FFP) at five years was directly related to the number of factors present in a person.
 The five-year FFP for people with zero factors is 84%.
 Each additional factor lowers the five-year FFP rate by 7%, such that the five-year FFP for a person with five or more factors is 42%.

 The adverse prognostic factors identified in the international study are: